Networking¶

 Warning

-Be extra careful when exposing your App, as the App will be available in internet
+Be extra careful when exposing your App, as it will be available on the internet.

-- Expose the port your container/pod is serving its UI:
+- Expose the port where your container/pod is serving its UI:

 apiVersion: apps/v1